lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

   *You pay for what you provision (have to provision storage in advance).

-  *EBS volumes are replcated across multple srvrs in a single AAAAZ.
+  *EBS volumes are replcated across multple srvrs in a single AZ.

-  *Most EBS volumes can only be attached to a single EC2 instance ata time
+  *Most EBS volumes can only be attached to a single EC2 instance at a time

   Amazon S3- If data doesn't change that often, Amazon S3 might be more cost-effctive and scalble sorage solution.
 S3 is ideal for storing static web content and media, backups and archiving, data for analytics, and can even be used to host entire static websites w/ custom domain names.
 A few imprtnt features of Amazon S3 to know about when comparing it to other services.